szabonorbert/fx-economic-calendar-server/readme.md

 * ```min_importance```: importance level 1 to 3 (default is 3)
 * ```export```: type of export (default is ```json```, other options are ```array```, ```csv```, ```lines```)

-You can redefine env variables by get parameters:
+You can redefine export by get parameter:
 ```
 http://localhost:8000/2024/05/20?export=lines
 ```